-Winterization is a complicated process, with several steps and procedures required to protect a system from snowfall and freezing temperatures.
-For that reason, we recommend you hire a licensed irrigation technicians to handle the equipment winterization.
+Winterization is a complicated process, with several steps required to protect an irrigation installation from snowfall and freezing temperatures.
+For that reason, we recommend you hire an irrigation technician to handle the equipment winterization.
 They are your best chance to safeguard your system.

-Faulty Nozzles – On the lawn itself, cold climate might damage the sprinkler heads.
-Any ice that forms on the heads will damage or warp components, leading to inconsistent spray patterns or unresponsive nozzles.
+Faulty nozzles – On the lawn itself, cold climate might damage the sprinkler heads.
+Any ice that forms on the heads will warp components, leading to inconsistent spray patterns or unresponsive nozzles.